uc-wilso6jm/it3038c-scripts/project1/readme.md

 # Setup

-### *__Python must already be installed on your machine for this script to work__.
-If you do not already have python installed, go to [https://www.python.org/downloads/] and download the latest version for your OS.
+### **__Python must already be installed on your machine for this script to work.__** *If you do not already have python installed, go to [https://www.python.org/downloads/] and download the latest version for your OS.
 Make sure you check the "Add to PATH" checkbox during installation.*

 ### *To check if you already have a version of python installed on your machine, open a powershell window and run this command*
 ```powershell